Hawke's Bay's Stoney Creek Ranch holiday camp closes, citing health and safety costs

-Hawke's Bay holiday and school camp Stoney Creek Ranch has had to close despite being fully booked for a year ahead.
+Hawke's Bay holiday and school camp Stoney Creek Ranch has closed, despite being fully booked for a year ahead.

-The closure - with hopes it may some day reopen - has been forced by the unaffordable cost of remedying health and safety concerns associated with ageing trees, storm damage and the need to upgrade cabins and other facilities.
+Although the camp hopes to some day reopen, remedying health and safety concerns from ageing trees, storm damage and the need to upgrade cabins and other facilities, are too expensive.

-The camp is sited on a 20 hectare site, 25km west of Hastings, off State Highway 50 near Maraekakaho.
+Manager Liz Wilson announced the closure on Facebook last week and Stoney Creek Ranch Trust chairman Colin Lister confirmed it yesterday.

-The closure was first announced by manager Liz Wilson on Facebook last week and confirmed yesterday by Stoney Creek Ranch Trust chairman Colin Lister.
+Founded more than 30 years ago by Barry Andrews, who died in March this year, the camp is on 20ha 25km west of Hastings, off State Highway 50 near Maraekakaho.
+It slept up to 96 and had an average occupancy of more than 30 weeks a year, Lister said.

-Founded more than 30 years ago by Barry Andrews, who died in March this year, the camp slept up to 96 and had an average occupancy of more than 30 weeks a year, Lister said.
+A decision to close had been made in January and two staff had been made redundant, but Wilson and fellow director Mark Town-Treweek ran a minimal camp during school holidays in April, using only facilities that could be used safely.

-A decision to close had been made in January and two staff had been made redundant, but with Wilson and fellow director Mark Town-Treweek staying on a minimal camp was run during school holidays in April, using only those facilities able to be used safely.
+Lister said the camps couldn't safely provide the programmes for which it was known - such as horse-riding and motorbikes as well as the flying-fox.

-Lister said it was unable to safely provide the programmes for which the camp was known - such as horse-riding and motorbikes as well as the flying-fox.
+The trust was expected to start considering options at a meeting next week.

-The trust was expected to start considering options at a meeting next week, with some of the almost 150-messages responding to the Facebook post calling for support to help get the camp reopened.
+Some of the almost 150 messages responding to the Facebook post called for support to help reopen the camp.

-Wilson, who has been at Stoney Creek for most of the last 20 years, said on Facebook she was "really sorry" to announce the closure.
+Wilson, who has been at Stoney Creek for most of the past 20 years, said on Facebook she was "really sorry" to announce the closure.

 "We have tried so hard as a trust to keep camp running on the bare minimum, but sadly with some massive health and safety issues and some very expensive maintenance jobs we are unable to find the hundreds of thousands needed to bring down trees that are old, rebuild activities in Health and Safety areas etc," she said.